commune-ai/commune/README.md

 model_class.launch(name='model.text')
 ```

-{image of module filesystem}
+[Insert image of module filesystem]

 # Subspace

 Subspace is a blockchain that Commune uses for several purposes:

 - **DNS for Python**: Decentralized Name Service for deployed objects.
 - **Evaluating Performance through Voting**: Stake-weighted voting system for users to evaluate each other instead of self-reported networks.
-This provides users with an idea of the "best" models.
+This provides users with
-- **Subnets**: The ability for